inputstick/InputStickAPI-Android/README.md

 # InputStickAPI for Android OS

+## Important:
+Upcoming InputStickUtility app update will no longer work with apps compiled using earlier API versions.
+Please make sure that your app is compiled using latest API version!
+Unfortunately latest Android version no longer allows to maintain backwards compatibility.

+This will affect only apps using IPC connection method (with InputStickUtility as a proxy).
+Apps that connect directly to InputStick or send broadcasts to InputStickUtility will not be affected.

 ## About InputStick:
 InputStick is an Android-compatible USB receiver.
 It allows to use your smartphone as a wireless keyboard, mouse, multimedia and game controller.